How do I get found in local search results?

 Keyword optimization

-When it comes to keywords – if you have absolutely no idea where to start – begin with the data from the search bar on your website to start to collect information about what exactly people are searching for on your site.
+If you have absolutely no idea where to start – begin with the data from the search bar on your website to collect information about what people are searching for on your site.

 Headings are important as they tell a search engine that crawls your website what that specific page is about.
 The main header (H1) is your primary heading tag for your page.